Hirabayashi v. United States (1987): Gordon Hirabayashi

-Opposition to Japanese American interment
+Opposition to Japanese American internment

 On the morning of December 7, 1941, Japanese military planes attacked Pearl Harbor, Hawaii.
 Later that day, President Franklin D. Roosevelt called for a proclamation of war with the Japanese Empire and issued Presidential Proclamation No. 2525, which provided the Secretary of War broad authority to restrict the liberties of Japanese aliens.
 On February 19, 1942, President Roosevelt issued Executive Order No. 9066, which provided the Secretary of War (or anyone he delegated) "the authority to establish military areas from which any or all persons, citizens as well as aliens, might be excluded."
 The next day, Secretary of War Henry L. Stimson delegated his authority to Lieutenant General John L. DeWitt, the Commanding General of the Western Defense Command.

 Under the authority delegated to him, General DeWitt issued a series of Public Proclamations and Civilian Exclusion Orders.
 On March 24, 1942, DeWitt issued Public Proclamation No. 3, establishing a curfew in established military zones, which required "all persons of Japanese ancestry ... to remain within their place of residence between 8 p.m. and 6 a.m."
 On May 10, 1942, DeWitt issued Civilian Exclusion Order No. 57, which established a military zone in the area surrounding the University of Washington (where Hirabayashi both attended school and resided) and required all persons of Japanese ancestry to report within two days to a designated civilian control station as a prerequisite to exclusion from the area and assignment to an internment camp.

 Hirabayashi had learned in school what was expected of him as an American citizen and what his rights were as an American citizen, so, instead of reporting to the civilian control station, he went with his attorney to the Seattle office of the FBI and turned himself in.
 During his interview with an FBI agent, Hirabayashi stated that as a matter of conscience he was refusing to report to a control station imposed by Exclusion Order No. 57, and that he had not abided by the curfew restrictions imposed by Public Proclamation No. 3.